forestgrape/coronavirus/10_vaccines/safety_questions.md

 ### Kinetics of mRNA Vaccines
 The kinetics is especially needed for "mRNA vaccines" since these small capsules could enter arbitrary tissues and cells.
 Killing or altering long lived cells can have the same effects as ageing e.g. reduce the life expectancy, cause early infertility or reduce the mental performance.

-> Analyzing competitive athletes could help detecting even slight performance losses.
+#### Cell Tropism
+Which cell are entered and what is the effect?
+* Are stem cell entered?
+As noted viruses mostly infect differentiated cells.
+However lipid enveloped particulates are taken up by stem cells too, since cell communication for differentiation mostly relies on lipid encapsulated RNA.
+* What happens upon cell entry?
+Well sometimes the RNA is translated to proteins, is this always the case?
+Has the RNA other effects within the cells?
+Is cell death caused and if yes orderly through apoptosis?

+> These are fundamental properties mandatory to estimate possible adverse effects.
+However nearly nothing is linked in the trials and also very few detailed experiments are published.

+#### Tissue Tropism
-The side effects observed for the Pfizer/Biontech vaccine possibly hint some lymphotropism (swollen lymph nodes and herpes zooster) and neurotropism (bell's palsy, headache) for both Moderna and Pfizer.
+The side effects observed for the Pfizer/Biontech vaccine hint a lymphotropism (swollen lymph nodes and herpes zooster) and neurotropism (bell's palsy, headache) for both Moderna and Pfizer.
 * *Neurotropism:* Neuron infections are a main cause of the dangers resulting from mumps and polio.
-Such severe effects do not occur in the case of "mRNA" vaccines as the trials and the ongoing supervision show.
-However a limited death of neurones could occur: in the range from a sleepless night to one or more MDMA trips ...
+Severe effects do not occur in the case of "mRNA" vaccines as the trials and the ongoing supervision show.
+However a limited death of neurones could occur: in the range from a sleepless night to one or a couple of MDMA trips ...
 	> Bell's palsy then could be attributed that by chance neurones involved in the facial nerve were knocked off.

+	> Analyzing competitive athletes could help detecting even slight performance losses.

-* *Lympho-tropism:* If the wrong lymphocytes die, an weakening of the immune system can occur: For some this may be herpes zooster which is easy diagnosable from visible changes on the skin for others it may be anything else.
-In theory some cancer cells may remain undetected and cause cancer in the coming months or years.
+* *Lympho-tropism:* If the wrong lymphocytes die, a weakening of the immune system can occur: For some this may cause herpes zooster which is easy diagnosable from visible changes on the skin for others it may be something else.
+In theory, some cancer cells may remain undetected and cause cancer in the coming months or years.
-* *Bone Marrow:* If the bone marrow is infiltrated pluripotent stem cells can be knocked off which can in theory yield a reduced life expectancy.
+* *Bone Marrow:* If the bone marrow is infiltrated, pluripotent stem cells can be knocked off which can in theory yield a reduced life expectancy.

-> The above effects may or may not occur but predictions can only be done when  all cells and tissue tropism experiments are published (including experiments which failed).
+> The above effects may or may not occur but predictions can only be done when the cells and tissue tropism experiments are published (including experiments which failed).

 ### Kinetics of Adenovirus Vaccines
 Many adenoviruses can cause haemagglutination i.e. they act as glue to clump red blood cells.

-When the vaccine is now overdosed and/or not accurately administrated into the muscle, a large number of adenoviruses can be released into the bloodstream which may cause the blood cells to clump.
+> When the vaccine is now overdosed and/or not accurately administrated into the muscle, a large number of adenoviruses can be released into the bloodstream which may cause the blood cells to clump.

-> The deaths of young women observed would agree with this theory of overdosing.
-In the trials possibly the personal was more careful at administrating the vaccines.
+> The deaths of young women observed would agree with the theory of overdosing.
+In the trials possibly the personal was better able to accurately administer the dose into the muscle.

 > This can be prevented by
 > * weight adjusted dosage or much better